Challenge 1: Your first day as SRE

 To successfully complete this exercise, you should have:

-- Identify at least 2 user journeys: Written down 2 UJs in the format mentioned above for the Movie Guru app
+- Identify at least 2 user journeys: Two UJs in the format mentioned above for the Movie Guru app written down.

 Learning Resources